-The effects of climate change will be wide ranging and are expected to have some environmental health effects, i.e. aspects of human health influenced by physical, chemical, biological, social and psychosocial factors in our environment.
-To help in anticipating future environmental health risks in New Zealand over the next 50 – 100 years, an understanding of what these effects are, where they might be most felt and who will be most vulnerable to them is needed.
+Climate change is also expected to have environmental health effects, i.e. aspects of human health influenced by physical, chemical, biological, social and psychosocial factors in our environment.
+To help anticipate and plan for future environmental health risks in New Zealand over the next 50 – 100 years, an understanding of what these effects are, where they might be most felt and who will be most vulnerable to them is needed.

 The Ministry of Health commissioned ESR to undertake a review of the scientific literature relating to climate change and environmental health, to summarise the national and international understanding of these likely effects and to identify gaps in this understanding.
 The work provides information that can act as a basis for deciding on the next steps needed for putting mitigation and adaptation strategies in place.